The Way of St David

-Day 02: Fishguard via Llanwnda to Garn Fawr
+Day 02: Goodwick to Garn Fawr / Melin Tregwynt

-Coast path walk from Fishguard Harbour to the Celtic church at Llanwnda with its holy well and nearby neolithic burial chamber.
+Coast path walk from Goodwick Harbour to the Celtic church at Llanwnda with its holy well and nearby neolithic burial chamber.
 Past the site of the last invasion of Britain in 1797, we discover hidden coves and the lighthouse at Strumble Head.
 Then onto the volcanic hill of Garn Fawr with a hermit’s cell and sweeping views west to St Davids and north over the sea to Ireland.
-We finish the day with the famous poem if Pwll Deri, inspired by the crashing waves and high cliffs.
+We finish the day with the famous poem of Pwll Deri, inspired by the crashing waves and high cliffs.
 Transfer to our accommodation in Trefin which will be our base for the next two nights.
 (Maximum 19km/12 miles).

 Clifftop and beach walks on this most rugged and wild Celtic landscape.
 Rocky headlands, seabirds and maybe seals and the occasional dolphin too.
-We stop at Carreg Samson – a 4000 year old burial chamber near Abercastle and then walk on to Trefin the birthplace of two Archruids of Wales and the inspiration for the haunting poem – Melin Trefin.
-We complete our 17km (11 mile) walk at the beautiful Porthgain harbour with its intriguing nineteenth century history, to finish at the beach of Abereiddy.
+We stop at Carreg Samson – a 4000 year old burial chamber near Abercastle and then walk on to Trefin the birthplace of two Archdruids of Wales and the inspiration for the haunting poem – Melin Trefin.
+We continue our walk through the beautiful Porthgain harbour with its intriguing nineteenth century history, to finish at the beach of Abereiddy.
 Here we can enjoy a well deserved swim!
 (15km/9 miles).

 We continue on the dramatic Pembrokeshire Coast Path today, with an overriding sense of remoteness and being one with nature.
 We will journey also inland past the ruins of what was thought to be a Quaker village called Maes-y-Mynedd and then head towards the peak of Carn Llidi where legend has it St Patrick was given his mission to Ireland by angel.
-We visit the site of the sixth century St Patrick’s chapel at Whitesands beach before completing the pilgrimage by walking into the smallest city in Britain – St Davids where we visit the shrine of the saint and receive our pilgrimage completion certificiates.
+We visit the site of the sixth century St Patrick’s chapel at Whitesands beach before walking into the smallest city in Britain – St Davids for our overnight accommodation.
 (16km/10miles).

-Morning waterside walk and sharing of stories before transfer to Haverfordwest/Fishguard Ferry port for train/ferry connections or to be reunited with your vehicle.
+Some sharing of stories before your transfer to Fishguard/Goodwick or the Ferry port for train/ferry connections or to be reunited with your vehicle.

 The Way of St David